richardsamuelk/AI-CodeBook/README.md

 ## Contributions
 Your contributions are always welcome!

-If you want to contribute your codes or code snippets on differnet topics, send me a pull request or contact me [@kannanpoem](https://twitter.com/kannanpoem) .
+If you want to contribute your codes or code snippets on differnet topics ( Please refer the Project tab to work on any stories ), send me a pull request or contact me [@kannanpoem](https://twitter.com/kannanpoem) .
 Also, feel free to contact or send pull request  if you notice that any of the above listed code should be deprecated or need a update.

 More info on the CONTRIBUTING.md